 2. Loppers: A larger pair of pruners with long handles.
 These are used to prune branches that are about half an inch to 1.5 inches wide.

 3. A pole saw: A small saw on a pole.
 They’re generally used to prune branches over 1 to 1.5 inches thick.

 4. Chainsaw: In some cases, when people want to seriously prune Crape Myrtles, a chainsaw may be preferred in order to prune thick branches and trunks.
 We only recommend the use of chainsaws to trained professionals.

-When you’re pruning Crape Myrtles in dormancy and want to know which branches to trim, look for any damaged or broken branches.
+When you’re pruning Crape Myrtles in dormancy and want to know which branches to trim, look for any damaged, dead or broken branches.

-Also, remove any dead branches.
 This will prevent the trees from getting infected or spreading disease.
-To verify if branches are dead, gently rub the bark with a coin or your fingernail.
+To check if branches are dead, gently rub the bark with a coin or your fingernail.
 If the flesh under the bark is a light color like green, yellow, or white, the branch is still alive and healthy.
 If the color under the bark is brown or black, the branch is dead and needs to be cut back.

-Furthermore, look for any branches that are rubbing or crossing.
+Furthermore, look for any branches that cross or rub.
 It will be good to remove them before they break.